Course syllabi should include the grading policies and scales for a class.

 When P/F grading is used, "P" means that the student has achieved a level of performance that the instructor regards as passing at the level of the course.
 Conventionally, this means that the student would have earned a C- or better in an undergraduate course.
 "F" grades are assigned when the student does not meet this criterion.

-A grade of Incomplete should be assigned to a residential student (BSI, MHI, MSI, PhD) if the unfinished part of the student's work is no more than 50% of assigned coursework, the unfinished work is reviewed and approved by the instructor, and the student's standing in the course is "B" grade or higher for residential graduate students, or "C" or higher for undergraduate students.
+A grade of Incomplete should be assigned to a residential student (BSI, MHI, and MSI) if the unfinished part of the student's work is no more than 50% of assigned coursework, the unfinished work is reviewed and approved by the instructor, and the student's standing in the course is "B" grade or higher for residential graduate students, or "C" or higher for undergraduate students.
 Any time an “I” grade is issued, a residential student should fill out the Residential Incomplete Grade Form.
 They will need to upload a copy of the course instructor's written approval of this request, including agreement of the work to be completed and the deadline for submission.

 The student and the instructor should discuss a schedule for completing the remaining work prior to conferral of an "I" and submitting the Residential Incomplete Grade Form.
 Grades of Incomplete can be changed to letter grades only if the incomplete work is made up by the end of the fourth full term (about 12 months) beyond the term for which the grade of "I" is given (regardless of enrollment status in subsequent terms and including the spring-summer term).
 The grade point average will continue to be based on hours of completed work.